-10 Battery Energy storage facilities
+10 Energy storage facilities

-If an applicant is applying to construct and operate a new batteryenergy storage facility or to alter an approved batteryenergy storage facility, the application must include the information requirements listed in subsection 10.43.
+If an applicant is applying to construct and operate a new energy storage facility or to alter an approved energy storage facility, the application must include the information requirements listed in subsection 10.3.

 If a connection order is also part of the project, a separate interconnection application should be added prior to registering the proceeding.